arvedd/arvedd/README.md

     </tr>
     <tr>
       <td valign="text-top">Knight's Trial is a 2D side-scrolling action game where you play as a valiant knight battling endless waves of enemies.
 The game doesn’t end until you fall — every fight is a test of endurance.
 Defeat as many foes as you can, rack up your score, and push yourself to survive longer with each run.</td> <!--desc-->
-      <td valign="text-top">SpellType is a 2D Top-Down typing-based dungeon crawler game where you play as a young mage learning the forgotten Ancient Language.
+      <td valign="text-top">SpellType is a 2D typing-based dungeon crawler game where you play as a young mage learning the forgotten Ancient Language.
 To cast spells, you must type them correctly, as if reciting mantras from an ancient spellbook.
-Explore dungeons, and face enemies and bosses</td> <!--desc-->
+Explore dungeons, recover lost pages of the "Book Name", and face powerful enemies, including the ultimate test against your own mentor.</td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/arvedd/LC-Git-SideScroll">Read More</a></td>